Jacob C. Higgins: First Pennsylvania Cavalry

-In July, 1861, he was mustered out of service and at once recruited Company G, First Pennsylvania Cavalry, and was commissioned Captain on August 1, 1861.
+In July 1861, he was mustered out of service and at once recruited Company G, First Pennsylvania Cavalry, and was commissioned Captain on August 1, 1861.
 On September 27, he was promoted to lieutenant-colonel of the First Pennsylvania Cavalry and commanded five companies.
 At the Battle of Dranesville, December 20, 1861, he commanded the five companies which led Union forces into the fight:

 At the opening of the engagement, the cavalry was ordered to push forward, and compel the enemy to unmask his position.
 Colonel Higgins sent two companies, H and I, under Captain Streck, forward on the road north of the town, while companies C, D and E, Under Captain Taylor, charged directly through it, and pushed on until the enemy, opening on their flank and rear, compelled them to withdraw.
 The infantry now became engaged, and the cavalry was ordered to the support of Easton's Battery, where it remained until the close of action, which resulted in the total rout of the enemy.

 The First Pennsylvania Cavalry is also known as the 44th Pennsylvania Volunteers.

 125th Pennsylvania Infantry

 He resigned in 1862, helped to recruit the 125th Regiment, Pennsylvania Volunteer Infantry, and was commissioned its Colonel on August 16, 1862.
-He was at South Mountain but not engaged in battle, was at the Battle of Antietam, September 17 during the whole day while the Regiment was receiving a heavy loss.
-He was with the Regiment en route to Fredericksburg and was at Chancellorsville, VA.
-In that five days' battle he commanded the left wing, Second Brigade, Geary's Division, Twelfth Army Corps, and while General T. L. Kane was temporarily disabled, he was in command of the Second Brigade.
+He was at South Mountain but not engaged in battle.
+He was at the Battle of Antietam on September 17, where he spent the whole day while the regiment suffered a heavy loss.
+He was with the Regiment en route to Fredericksburg and was at Chancellorsville, Virginia.
+In that five-day battle, he commanded the left wing, Second Brigade, Geary's Division, Twelfth Army Corps, and while General Thomas L. Kane was temporarily disabled, he was in command of the Second Brigade.
 When the term of the Regiment expired, he was mustered out at Harrisburg on May 18, 1863.